Emmanuel-Agyemang-rgb/Emmanuel-Agyemang-rgb.github.io/README.md

 # 2.Coffee Shop Sales Performance Analysis.

-Understanding revenue growth, peak hours and top sellers for a 3-store NYC coffee chain by moving from a raw POS export to a clean data model and two focused Power BI dashboards.
+Understanding revenue growth, peak hours, and top sellers for a 3-store NYC coffee chain by moving from a raw POS export to a clean data model and two focused Power BI dashboards.

 ## The Problem

 A small coffee shop chain with three New York locations had six months of point-of-sale data and no easy way to read it.
-The owners could see the register totals each day, but they couldn't answer the questions that actually drive decisions: which store is pulling its weight, when is the shop busiest, which products are worth the counter space, and is the business actually growing?
-The raw export was a single 149,000 row transaction log accurate, but unusable without structure.
+The owners could see the register totals each day.
+Still, they couldn't answer the questions that drive decisions: which store is pulling its weight, when the shop is busiest, which products are worth the counter space, and whether the business is actually growing.
+The raw export was a single 149,000-row transaction log, accurate but unusable without structure.

 ## Dataset